 What Else You Need to Know About Surplus Income

 The timing of your discharge from bankruptcy depends on, among other factors, whether you are required to make surplus income payments.
 If your average surplus income is less than $200 per month, you are eligible for an automatic discharge 9 months after filing for bankruptcy (assuming it is a first-time bankruptcy).
 If your average surplus income is more than $200 per month (on average for the first seven months), your bankruptcy is extended to 21 months.
-If you are thinking about filing for bankruptcy, it is a great idea to talk to a Licensed Insolvency Trustee about potential surplus income payments based on your salary and other sources of income.
+If you are thinking about filing for bankruptcy, it is a great idea to talk to an insolvency trustee about potential surplus income payments based on your salary and other sources of income.
 Depending on your expected income level, it may be more advantageous for you to file a consumer proposal instead of filing for bankruptcy.

 Do You Have Questions About Filing for Bankruptcy?